-Creating shaded relief directly from NED data can be problematic, because the horizontal units are in decimal degrees but vertical units are in meters.
+Creating shaded relief directly from seamless DEMs can be problematic, because the horizontal units are in decimal degrees but vertical units are in meters.

-The area of coverage of any particular NED layer is generally determined by the availability of source elevation data of similar or higher resolution.
+The area of coverage of any particular 3DEP DEM product is generally determined by the availability of source elevation data of similar or higher resolution.

-A digital elevation model, or DEM, is a representation of the terrain (bare-earth) with elevations on the ground at regularly spaced intervals.
-A digital surface model, or DSM, also contains elevations at regularly spaced intervals.
+A digital elevation model, or DEM, is a representation of the terrain (bare-earth) with elevations at regularly spaced intervals.

-The laser pulses emitted from terrestrial lidar systems can be reflected from man-made structures, vegetation, or the earthen surface.
+The laser pulses emitted from airborne lidar systems may be reflected from man-made structures, vegetation, or the earthen surface.

 The most recently published figure of overall absolute vertical accuracy of the seamless DEMs within the conterminous United States, expressed as the root mean square error (RMSE) of 25,310 reference points, is 1.55 meters.